dmonsch/cocome-cloud-jee-docker/README.md

 ### Dockerfile

-- starting with image ubuntu:16.04
+- starting with image java:8-jdk
-	-> using the ubuntu image allows to use the Advanved Packaging Tool (apt) from ubuntu for installing required programs, such as git and maven

-- using java8 installer
-	-> cocome is a java based project, so java is necessary to execute commands like mvn install
+	-> using java reduces the size of the image and as a consequence, the build time.

-- installing git python-virtualenv
+- installing git
 	-> git version that run on docker.
 It is used for getting the files from git into the docker; maybe not the most efficient way, but, since cocome is developed on github, its the easiest way to get the most recent version of cocome

-- installing maven
-	-> cocome is created as a maven project, so, in order to install it on the glassfish server, there has to be a version of maven.

 - using prepared glassfish version from github
 	-> we decided to provide a glassfish installation with all the domains CoCoME needs instead of downloading a new version from github.
 For two reasons, that seems to be the best way to get a working version of CoCoMe: First, Oracle stopped the Glassfish support, so there won't be a new version anyway.
 Second, we need to adjust some settings via the browser, This would be, as far as we know, too complticated with console commands.